Malacañang Palace: Private quarters

 The rooms are large, furnished expensively, and impressive, but are not quite the stupendous rooms that 'in comparison make Versailles Palace look like a hovel,' as a foreign observer declared.

-The Spanish-period Malacañang Palace probably centered on the small, open-roofed inner court that leads to all areas of the private quarters.
+The Spanish-period Malacañang Palace probably centered on the small, open-roofed inner court that led to all areas of the private quarters.
 The rooms opening to the Grand Staircase were the Dining and Living Rooms and guest suites of the Marcos period.
 These became meeting rooms during the Ramos and Estrada administrations and reverted to being the private quarters of the presidential family under President Arroyo.